 While lots of things are increasing in price, clothing is actually decreasing.
 Since 1992, the price of clothes has gone down by 8.5%.

 In 1907, a woman was arrested on a beach in Boston for wearing a one-piece swimsuit.

 Bras have been through different styles over the years, but you can now purchase a bra that can also be used as a gas mask.

 On the subject of bras, the famous author Mark Twain (who wrote The Adventures of Tom Sawyer) was the inventor of the bra clasp.

-The record for the world’s longest wedding dress is held by a dress which has a 1.85 mile long train.
+The record for the world’s longest wedding dress is held by a dress that has a 1.85-mile-long train.

 Levi’s jeans are one of the most popular brands of jeans.
 Although you might pay a hefty price for a pair now, the first pair sold for $6 worth of gold dust back in 1853.

 High heels are nothing new to the world.
 In the 18th century, they were fashionable even for children.